ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

   image: numeroteca_covid19_casos-registrados-por-comunidad-autonoma-superpuesto-log.png
   caption: "Numeroteca\'s Evolution of cases in Spain's regions, as part of an exhaustive analysis on Spain, France and Italy.
 Source: https://lab.montera34.com/covid19/"
 - album: img/showcase
+  image: numeroteca-small-multiples.png
+  caption: "Numeroteca\'s Evolution of cases in Spain's regions, as part of an exhaustive analysis on Spain, France and Italy.
+Source: https://lab.montera34.com/covid19/"
+- album: img/showcase
   image: WHO Health Emergency Dashboard.png
   caption: "WHO map.
 Source: https://extranet.who.int/publicemergency"
+- album: img/showcase
+  image: Table-decoration.png
+  caption: "A table combining data with (rough) visualization.
+Source: [Carlos Cámara](https://ccamara.github.io/covid_spain/)"

 ---

 I must confess: during these days of lockdown, I have been toying with dashboards and infographics about COVID-19 outbreak, just like everyone else.
 [I have made an interactive dashboard](https://ccamara.github.io/covid_spain/) with nice plots, some formatted tables and even some (basic) maps.
 It's shiny and nice, you can spend some time playing with it turning layers on and off, hovering, zooming...
-And, honestly, I have to admit that I am proud of the results I have achieved. **And yet, it is flawed.
+And, honestly, I have to admit that I am proud of some of the results I have achieved. **And yet, it is flawed.
 Just like everyone else's** (or almost).
 And yet, I will keep improving it, even though I'm afraid it will always be flawed and even though I acknowledge that it will never be a contribution to improve knowledge on the topic.

 Why, then, am I persisting on keeping working on it if I know I cannot change its fate?
 Admittedly, at some point, I asked myself that very question and I even considered quitting.
 Not only I didn't want to lose my time (even in these days when we are locked down at home there are plenty of things we can do), but I didn't want to contribute to generating noise, misinformation and even more dramatism about an already important drama.
 Because that's what flawed graphics do.
-But in the end, I realised that working on a dashboard like that could be a great opportunity for learning by doing.
+But in the end, I realised that **working on a dashboard like that could be a great opportunity for learning by doing.**

-Many types of lessons can be learnt from it, like those related to technical skills, or those related to how data is gathered, visualized and analyzed.
-Today, when data and figures on COVID-19 are everywhere, I want to share some reflections on the science (or lack of it) in data science.
+Many types of lessons can be learnt from it, like those related to technical skills, or those related to how data is gathered, visualized and analyzed. **Today, when data and figures on COVID-19 are everywhere, I want to share some reflections on the science (or lack of it) in data science.**

-## Lesson 1: Get the (right) data.
+## Consideration 1: Get the (right) data.

 As obvious as it sounds, there is no data visualization nor data science without data to visualize or analyze.
-Therefore, the first thing that anyone who wants to make a data visualization or data analysis is to get the data.
+Therefore, the first thing that anyone who wants to make any type of data visualization or data analysis is to get the data.
 Second: we cannot use any type of data.
-We need to use _good data_, and **by _good_ I mean reliable, usable (in terms of licences, formats and structure), up-to-date and frequently updated, and, hopefully, official data** that is representative enough to explain the phenomenon we are studying.
-While this is usually non-trivial, it is even more crucial if we are to explain a completely new phenomenon that it is happening as we speak and it does at a global scale like COVID-19.
+We need to use _good data_, and **by _good_ I mean _reliable_, _usable_ (in terms of licences, formats and structure), up-to-date and frequently _updated_, and, hopefully, _official_ data that is _representative_ enough to explain the phenomenon we are studying.**  While this is usually non-trivial, it is even more crucial if we are to explain a completely new phenomenon that it is happening as we speak and it does at a global scale like COVID-19.

 Usually, there are only two possible options[^infer]: either gather data by ourselves or rely on others' data.
 Whereas gathering our own data might be the best choice for some scenarios, in the case of COVID-19, it is unlikely that we are in a position to gather the kind of data that might be useful for us (in fact, even governments are struggling to do so, as we will see).
 Therefore, we are left to just one option.
 Of course, we cannot rely on some random person or institution, we need to rely on someone we can trust, like universities (because they tend to provide rigorous data), governments (because they provide official data) or organizations (like the [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)).
 But where do we get the data from?